First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: I've got to get back to my shuttle.

 RILEY: Your shuttle isn't there any more.
-The people who attacked you have already
+The people who attacked you

-pulled it apart.
+have already pulled it apart.
 Relax, Commander.
 I'm here to help you.

-CHAKOTAY: How did..
+CHAKOTAY: How did

 RILEY: How did I get here?
 I could ask you the same question.
-I was pretty surprised when I picked up a
+I was

-Federation ship out there.
-Not that I wasn't happy about it.
+I wasn't happy about it.

 CHAKOTAY: It's a long story.
 Why don't you go first.

-RILEY: Seven or eight years ago, I was working as a science officer on a vessel in the Bolian Sector.
+RILEY: Seven or eight years ago, I was working as a science officer on

-We were attacked without warning by aliens.
-They overpowered us in minutes and those of us who
+aliens.
+They overpowered us in minutes and those of us who survived

-It didn't take too many hours stargazing to realise we weren't in the Alpha Quadrant any
+on this planet.
+It didn't take too many hours of stargazing to realise

 CHAKOTAY: There are other humans here?

-Cardassians, Orums and dozens of other species I'd never seen before.
+species I'd never seen before.

 CHAKOTAY: And the ones who put you in stasis?

 RILEY: I don't know.
-They must have had some kind of colony here at some time because of the
+They must have had some kind of colony here at

-ruined buildings and equipment they left scattered around.
+scattered around.
 We've never seen them again.
-Everyone
+Everyone here has pretty

-and dumped.
+to be, and dumped.

 CHAKOTAY: Why did those people kill Kaplan?
 We were no threat to them.

-RILEY: There are dozens of different races on this planet, all of whom were
+RILEY: There are dozens of different races on this planet, all of whom

-not exactly a United Federation around here if you know what I mean.
+other species.
+It's not exactly a United Federation around here, if you

 CHAKOTAY: So those kind of attacks, they go on all the time?

 RILEY: Resources are pretty limited.
-It didn't take long for the fighting to start.
-At
+It didn't take long for the

-first a group of Klingons attacked the Cardassians, then the Farn raided the
+fighting to start.
+At first a group of Klingons attacked the

-sharing work and whatever provisions we have.
+cooperative, sharing work and whatever provisions we have.

 CHAKOTAY: I've got to contact my ship.

 RILEY: The raiders destroyed the communications array.
-It'll take days to fix it.
+It'll take days

 CHAKOTAY: I can help you.

 RILEY: Our medic examined you.
 You suffered serious neural trauma.
-You're staying put,

-and that's an order, Commander.
+You're staying put.
+And that's an order, Commander.

 Captain's log, stardate 50622.4.
-While Commander Chakotay scouts for a faster route
+While Commander Chakotay scouts for a

-through the Nekrit Expanse, we are continuing our month-long journey through this
+faster route through the Nekrit Expanse, we are continuing our

-sparsely populated region.
+month-long journey through this sparsely populated region.

 [Bridge]

-run across anything interesting for days.
+haven't run across anything interesting for days.

-JANEWAY: If you're bored, Mister Paris, I'm sure I can find something else for you to
+JANEWAY: If you're bored, Mister Paris, I'm sure I can find something

-do.
-The warp plasma filters are due for a thorough cleaning.
+else for you to do.
+The warp plasma filters are due for a thorough

-PARIS: Now that you mention it, Captain, I find this region of space a real
+PARIS: Now that you mention it, Captain, I find this region of space a

-navigational challenge.
+real navigational challenge.

-TUVOK: I believe I may have found something else to pique Mister Paris's interest,
+TUVOK: I believe I may have found something else to pique Mister

 JANEWAY: What sort of ship?

-TUVOK: Sensor readings are very limited, but the vessel appears to be stopped
+TUVOK: Sensor readings are very limited, but the vessel appears to be

-directly in our current flightpath.
+stopped directly in our current flightpath.

 JANEWAY: Harry, send a standard greeting.

-KIM: Aye Captain.
+KIM: Aye, Captain.
 They're not responding.

-JANEWAY: Try retransmitting the hail on wide-band sub-space.
+JANEWAY: Try retransmitting the hail on wideband subspace.

 KIM: Still no response.